-services and especially at the New Year, they were primarily used in warfare to rally and direct the army of the people of God in their battles.7 The military significance of the trumpets would certainly fit into the context of the 'war in heaven' that is described in chapter 12 (12,7), again suggesting an overlap between this chapter and the trumpet series.
-The sounding of the trumpets signals to the armies of God's people that a war is taking place in heaven, for which they are called to assemble and participate.
+the trumpets would certainly fit into the context of the 'war in heaven' that is described in chapter 12 (12,7) again suggesting an overlap between this chapter and the trumpet series.
+From this point of view, the sounding of the trumpets signals to the armies of God's people that a war is taking place in heaven, for which they are called to assemble and participate.

-It should also be noticed that the strike-rate of 'thirds' links the war in heaven with the trumpet series.
-Just as a third of the elements are affected by the plagues of the trumpet series (8,7.9.11.12; 9,18), so also, in the heavenly war, a third of the stars of heaven are affected, and dragged down, by the tail of the defeated serpent (12,4), again confirming the overlap between the trumpet series and the events of chapter 12.
-The evident concurrence of the trumpet plagues with the war in heaven, which leads to the fall of a third of the stars (12,4), helps to understand why several of the trumpet plagues are depicted as the result of war in the heavens: falling hail and fire mixed with blood (1st trumpet: 8,7); the falling of something like a great mountain burning with fire (2nd trumpet: 8,8); the falling of a great star from heaven burning as a lamp (3rd trumpet: 8,10); the striking of the sun, moon and stars (4th trumpet: 8,12); the star that had fallen from heaven to earth (5th trumpet: 9,1).
+It should also be noticed that the theme of 'thirds' links the war in heaven with the trumpet series.
+Just as a third of the elements are affected by the plagues of the trumpet series (9,7.9.11.12.18), so also, in the heavenly war, a third of the stars of heaven are affected, and dragged down, by the tail of the defeated serpent (12,4), again confirming the overlap between the trumpet series and the events of chapter 12.
+The evident concurrence of the trumpet plagues with the war in heaven, which leads to the fall of a third of the stars (12,4), helps to understand why several of the trumpet plagues are depicted as the result of war in the heavens: falling hail and fire mixed with blood (1st trumpet: 8,7); the falling of a great star from heaven (3rd trumpet: 8,10); the striking of the sun, moon and stars (4th trumpet: 8,12); the falling of a star from heaven to earth (5th trumpet: 9,1).